JDixonCS/Document-Classification/README.md

 The main objectives of this research project are:
 * To create a system that effectively preprocesses data for document classification, enabling the classifier to provide unique performance measures based on unstructured data for statistical analysis.
 * Let statistical analysis determine the importance of the precision and recall scores from classifiers, sampling methods, labels, and performance metrics.
-* To demonstrate the performance differences, use five supervised machine learning classifiers using imbalanced sampling strategies.
+* To demonstrate the performance differences, use five supervised machine learning classifiers from imbalanced sampling strategies.
 * To alternate the efficacy of imbalanced classification, use two distinct preprocessing methods that have an impact on the feature extraction procedure for each classifier.

 # Installation